Vale do Itajaí: Economy

-Itajai Valley region is fertile agricultural region.
-The main agricultural products in Itajai Valley are Tobacco, beef and dairy cattle and cereals.
-The tobacco produced on the Itajai Valley has a quality differential among other tobaccos in Brazil, what makes it one of the most desired tobaccos in the world.
+Vale do Itajaí is fertile agricultural region.
+The main agricultural products in Vale do Itajaí are Tobacco, beef and dairy cattle and cereals.
+The tobacco produced on the Vale do Itajaí has a quality differential among other tobaccos in Brazil, what makes it one of the most desired tobaccos in the world.

 The most significant period for tourism is during Oktoberfest of Blumenau, a traditional Bavarian beer festival.
 In 2005, 365,288 tickets were sold and 266811 L of beer were drunk at its pavilions.
 The record for public attendance was set in 1992, when over one million tickets were sold.

 The Port of Itajaí is the main port of Santa Catarina, and the second largest in Brazil in terms of the movement of containers.
 It serves as the main port for exports in the region, and almost all production of the state of Santa Catarina moves through it at some point.